April 14, 2023

 by Randy Tweedt

-The beauty of skylights can be a real benefit to the aesthetic value of a metal building project.
-Beyond looks, though, the proven benefits of daylighting are many: building occupant satisfaction from natural lighting, mold and mildew growth prevention and, of course, energy savings, to name a few.
+The beauty of metal roof system skylights can be a real benefit to the aesthetic value of a metal building project.
+Beyond looks, though, the proven benefits of daylighting are many: building occupant satisfaction from natural lighting, mold, mildew growth prevention, and, of course, energy savings, to name a few.
 In fact, once the decision has been made to go with metal for the roofing material, a skylight is often a natural tie-in when it comes to sustainable design—for both form and function.
-In order to make the most of the design choice, there are a few key considerations to bear in mind during the specification and pre-installation phases of the process.
+To make the most of the design choice, there are a few key considerations to bear in mind during the specification and pre-installation phases of the process.

-In addition to the general “type” of skylight, another consideration is selecting the best orientation for the skylight—which we’ll look at next.
+In addition to the general “type” of the skylight, another consideration is selecting the best orientation for the skylight—which we will look at next.

-Skylights can be installed during or after the roof has been installed, but it is in the best interest of the project to plan for a skylight from the early stages of the design phase in order to best accommodate and prepare for the addition of the skylight.
+Metal roof skylight installation can be installed during or after the roof has been installed, but it is in the best interest of the project to plan for a skylight from the initial stages of the design phase to best accommodate and prepare for the addition of the skylight.